 But two other players continued to play exceptionally well with their odds getting shorter and shorter: Stephen Curry and Joel Embiid.
 But, it isn’t likely to matter much because Nikola Jokic has played so well that even though the top three most likely to win the NBA MVP this year are Nikola Jokic, Joel Embiid, and Steph Curry, Jokic’s odds are closed at -10,000 putting the other top-two favorites at +2000 and +25000.

 Let’s put that number into perspective for a moment.
-Nikola Jokic has played so well this season and was so heavily favored that you had to risk $10,000.00 for the chance to win $100.00.
+Nikola Jokic has played so well this season and was so heavily favored that you had to risk $10,000.00 and likely to have overpaid for the chance to win $100.00.
 Conversely, a $100.00 bet on Steph Curry would win you $2500.00 if he had won—but he didn’t.
 The regular season MVP was undoubtedly going to be handed to the six-year veteran playing in Colorado, and on January 8th, we learned that he won the vote in a landslide.